 As mentioned above, the relays are often damaged when a loud click is heard occasionally whenever the compressor is warming up.

-However, the refrigerator start relay has got to be far away from the system so as to possess it checked.
+However, the refrigerator start relay has to be far away from the system to pass it checked.
 Before removing it from the system, make sure to unplug the unit first.

 The relay is found at the rear bottom of the fridge.
 Simply remove the guard cover from the rear of the unit to show the compressor.
 Near the compressor may be a small box with wires beginning of it.